abenz1267/remindme/README.md

 - `remindme p <start/stop>`
 - `remindme --watch`, starts notifier

-Adding a "!" suffix to the message will create an alert instead of a normal notification.
+Adding a "!" suffix to the message will create an urgent notification instead of a normal one.

 ## Pomodoro